bridgetownrb/serbea/README.md

 The Ruby template language you've always dreamed of is finally here. _Le roi est mort, vive le roi!_

 Serbea combines the best ideas from "brace-style" template languages such as Liquid, Nunjucks, Twig, Jinja, Mustache, etc.—and applies them to the world of ERB.
-You can use Serbea in Rails application, Bridgetown static sites, or pretty much any Ruby scenario you could imagine.
+You can use Serbea in Rails applications, Bridgetown static sites, or pretty much any Ruby scenario you could imagine.

 ## Features